An ugly duckling, coming-of-age tale of friendship and love

 “Not yet.
 I’m not saying no, Lili, I’m saying not yet.”

-Becoming Lili is book one of The Perennials Trilogy, and is a sweeping coming-of-age friendship tale, that delivers all the right feels in all the right places and introduces the reader to the wonderful world of Lili and her friends.
+Becoming Lili is volume one of The Perennials Trilogy, and is a sweeping coming-of-age friendship tale, that delivers all the right feels in all the right places and introduces the reader to the wonderful world of Lili and her friends.

 Set against the vibrant backdrop of Britain in the 1990s, it is a story that will leave you hopeful and satisfied.